ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

 <p align="center">Voila! </p>

 ## The problem we solved
-In our production environment, we are noticed that for the initial 5-10 minutes of the new deployment there old cold showing between refreshes of the pages.
+We noticed that in our Production system the initial 5-10 minutes of the new deployment was unstable, eg we saw old code showing between refreshes of the pages.
 This was because, until the new code was up and running we had both deployments of our code serving our customers, obviously causing instability and weird behavior.

 > Each release deployment is versioned.

-Therefore, when we want to make a deployment we keep the `Blue deployment` pods in place, until all the pods of the `Green deployment` are there.
-While the `Green deployment` is reaching required capacity no traffic is sent to it.
-All traffic is still routed to the `Blue` pods.

-Once we are happy that the `Green deployment` is up and running, we switch the traffic and we delete the blue deployment.

 ![Markdowm Image][2]